-• We operate in a highly competitive industry and efforts by our competitors, as well as new non-traditional entrants to the industry, to gain market share could adversely affect our financial performance.
+We operate in a highly competitive industry and efforts by our competitors, as well as new non-traditional entrants to the industry, to gain market share could adversely affect our financial performance.

 We operate in a highly competitive industry.
 We and most of our competitors are seeking to expand market share with new and existing customers, including in high growth regions.
 Our customers award business based on, among other things, price, quality, service and technology.
 Our competitors' efforts to grow market share could exert downward pressure on our product pricing and margins.
 In addition, the automotive industry has attracted, and will continue to attract, non-traditional entrants as a result of the evolving nature of the automotive vehicle market, including the increasing adoption of hybrid and electric vehicles.
 Further, the global automotive industry is experiencing a period of significant technological change, including a focus on environmentally sustainable vehicles and subcomponents.
 As a result, the success of portions of our business requires us to develop, acquire and/or incorporate new technologies and depends not only on our customers' ability to execute their strategies to exploit these technologies but also on the adoption of such technologies by end consumers.
 Such technologies may be subject to rapid obsolescence.
-Our inability to maintain access to these technologies (through development, acquisition or licensing) may adversely affect our ability to compete.
+Our inability to compete.
 If we are unable to differentiate our products, maintain a low-cost footprint or compete effectively with technology-focused new market entrants, we may lose market share or be forced to reduce prices, thereby lowering our margins.
 Any such occurrences could adversely affect our financial condition, operating results and cash flows.

-• If we do not respond appropriately, the evolution of the global transportation industry toward electrification could adversely affect our business.
+If we do not respond appropriately, the evolution of the global transportation industry toward electrification could adversely affect our business.